 Your Muscles Are Broken Down

 Rapid weight loss results in loss of muscle mass, according to research.
-So, if you go from consuming more than 1200 calories to only 700, your muscles break down (12).
+So, if you go from consuming more than 1200 calories to only 700, your muscles will start to break down.
 It is because your body first burns glycogen, then protein for energy, in the absence of carbohydrates.

 Do not underestimate the dangers of muscle loss.
 Your heart is a muscle that can be affected by rapid weight loss.
-This emphasizes the need for balanced nutrition while on a 700 calorie diet.
+This emphasizes the need for balanced nutrition and close medical supervision while on a 700 calorie diet.

 Your Metabolism Slows Down

-As your muscle mass decreases, your BMR drops.
+As your muscle mass decreases, your basal metabolic rate (BMR) drops.
 Daily activities take up less energy.
 If you feel lethargic you will move around much less.
 Eventually, your metabolism drops so low that weight loss plateaus.
-This reaction is partly because your brain registers starvation and triggers your body not to burn more calories.
+This reaction is partly because your brain registers starvation and triggers your body to conserve calories.
 It takes weeks of continuous consumption of fewer calories for your metabolism to slow down in this way.

 You Might Get Malnutrition

-Following an unbalanced 700 calorie diet for long enough can lead to malnutrition (12).
+Following an unbalanced 700 calorie diet for long enough can lead to malnutrition.
 You may not notice that your diet is unbalanced.
 For example, you may cut out calories from fats to meet your daily target.
-However, fats are important for the absorption of vitamins.
-By extension, you have denied your body essential vitamins.
+However, fats are important for the absorption of certain vitamins, and fats themselves play important roles in our bodies.
+By extension, you have denied your body essential nutrients.

-When your body gets to a malnourished state, resuming your diet abruptly can cause the refeeding syndrome.
-Refeeding syndrome is a drop in phosphorus, magnesium, and potassium levels that results in heart failure.
+When your body gets to a malnourished state, resuming your normal diet abruptly can cause refeeding syndrome.
+Refeeding syndrome is characterized by a drastic drop in phosphorus, magnesium, and potassium levels that can result in heart failure.